haoyudu/bron-kerbosch-for-orbit-clique/README.md

     2
     Which power of it do you wish to do use?
     1
-    There are 27 lines on the smooth extremal surface of degree 3!
-    There are 3 maximal skew sets of size 5 containing the set [0, 4, 8].
+    There are at most 1 orbits of maximal skew sets of size 5 containing the set [0, 4, 8] up to the action of the stablizer of that skew set.
-    There are 2 maximal skew sets of size 6 containing the set [0, 4, 8].
+    There are at most 1 orbits of maximal skew sets of size 6 containing the set [0, 4, 8] up to the action of the stablizer of that skew set.
-    There are 1 maximal skew sets of size 5 containing the set [0, 4, 8].
+    There are 3 maximal skew sets of size 5 containing the set [0, 4, 8]
-    There are 1 maximal skew sets of size 6 containing the set [0, 4, 8].
+    There are 2 maximal skew sets of size 6 containing the set [0, 4, 8]
 ```

 ## Contributors